Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 13
   scene_title: "Somalia redemption arc"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene13.jpg
   narration: "<p>I’m telling you, Somalia is as cracked as he is jacked.
 I saw them at a Lidl the other day buying Monster and adult diapers.
-I asked them what the diapers were for and he said "they contain my full power so I don’t completely shit on these Hejaz kids".</p><p></p><p>Or maybe not, but they managed to take Al Bahah.
+I asked them what the diapers were for and he said “they contain my full power so I don’t completely shit on these Hejaz kids”.</p><p></p><p>Or maybe not, but they managed to take Al Bahah.
 Wow.</p>"
 - scene_number: 14
   scene_title: "Lions vs eagles"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene14.jpg